Welcome to VASE!

 Regional Events may occur from late March to mid May on a Saturday.
 The regional event is the culminating event for Junior VASE followed by the Platinum Event.
 Currently there are events in every region except 2, 5 ,and 9.
 Several regions have multi events.

 To participate, teachers must be a member in good standing with TAEA and submit all required participation information online at http://www.taea.org/VASE/.
-An entry fee of $15 for each regional entry is required, and students may enter two pieces.
+An entry fee for each regional entry is required, and students may enter two pieces.
 The artworks are judged by a team of certified jurors.

 Events are scheduled within the 20 TEA regional education service centers.
 Each region has a Regional Director(s) responsible for planning and running of their event.
 These events can be found on the Regional Locator map of Texas.
 The locator map will give you the information for your Regional Director and the dates and location for their event.
 Jurors will look for originality of concept, technical expertise, understanding of the Texas Essential Knowledge and Skills (TEKS), and the interpretation of the student's stated intent.
 The jurors evaluate the art using the following standards: